phanerka/link-stash/Drawing n making assets/How to-/make a scene.md

-v gosh i feel uncomfy bout that should i get rid of that?
+v gosh i feel uncomfy bout that should i get rid of that? guess its alright, on second thought should move to another section / page tho
 ### Miimows' art
 made all OG game scene art